 It’s Thanksgiving in the United States tomorrow.
-Millions of people will take a break to reflect on everything they have to be grateful for, even in the midst of a global pandemic and all-around rough year.
-It’s a good time for MBA hopefuls to do the same.
+Millions of people will take a break to reflect on everything they have to be grateful for, despite the lingering effects of the global pandemic.
+Heck, we may even be able to gather relatively safely around the table together this year.
+It’s a good time for MBA hopefuls to focus on gratitude, t00.

 If you applied to schools in Round 1, you’re getting close to learning the final results of your efforts.
 Before you do, you should make a point of circling back with everyone who helped you along the way.

 Sure, you’ll check in with them again to let them know where you’re going to end up.
 But it’s nice to thank people now.
-That way, it doesn’t seem like you’re only grateful for their help because you got into a certain school.
+That way, it doesn’t seem like you’re only showing gratitude for their help because you got into a certain school.

 Think back to when you first downloaded your applications.
 Make a list of those who played a role in ensuring you felt confident once you hit “submit.”
 Your recommenders, your friends and family members who proofread your materials or gave you great advice, your co-workers who helped calm your nerves—everyone who’s supported you.
 We’re sure they’d appreciate a quick note of thanks.